AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/tips-tricks-and-troubleshooting/prevent-spoofing-add-wf-spf-records.md

    * exists (https://dmarcian.com/spf-syntax-table/#exists)
    * include (https://dmarcian.com/spf-syntax-table/#include)

-   For example, “v=spf1 a mx include: [spf.workfront.com](http://spf.workfront.com/) -all”
+   For example, "v=spf1 a mx include: [spf.workfront.com](http://spf.workfront.com/) -all"

 If you cannot add SPF records to your firewall due to company policy, please work with your [!DNL Workfront] Support Representative.